John Casimir, Prince of Anhalt-Dessau: Reign

 In 1618, after the death of his father, John Casimir succeeded him in Anhalt-Dessau, but the tasks of government were carried out by a committee of court officials, because the new prince devoted much of his time to hunting.

 A hunting accident on 4 October 1652 left him confined to bed for several years.
 During this time, in order to distract him, the famous poet and writer Philipp von Zesen was employed in his household.

 Death and succession

 John Casimir died in Dessau on 15 September 1660, aged 64.
 He was succeeded as prince of Anhalt-Dessau by his eldest surviving son, John George.

-Marriages and Issue
+Personal life

 Marriages

 In Dessau on 18 May 1623 John Casimir married Agnes (b.
 Kassel, 13 April 1606 – d.
 Dessau, 28 May 1650), daughter of Maurice, Landgrave of Hesse-Kassel.
 They had six children.

 In Dessau on 14 July 1651 John Casimir married for a second time to his cousin Sophie Margarete (b.
 Amberg, 16 September 1615 – d.
 Dessau, 27 December 1673), daughter of Christian I, Prince of Anhalt-Bernburg.
 The union was childless.